metricly/jenkins-metricly-plugin/README.md

 - Go to the Jenkins Metricly Plugin releases page and download the `.hpi` file (https://github.com/metricly/jenkins-metricly-plugin/releases/latest)
 - Go to the Advanced plugin manager page in your Jenkins installation (`/pluginManager/advanced`)
 - Upload the `.hpi` file in the Upload Plugin section
-- Restart Jenkins to finalize the install, then go to the Global Settions section below
+- Restart Jenkins to finalize the install, then go to the Global Settings section below

 ### Global Settings